What is a composite door?

 They were intended to replace timber

-With the same grained look of wood, robustness, and range of styles to match, composites were intended to easily replace timber doors and were purposely designed to offer better security and insulation.
+With the same grained look of wood, robustness, and range of styles to choose from, composites were intended not only to replace old timber doors, but were purposely designed to offer better security and insulation and thus surpass them.

 They offered new colours

 Commonly available door colours were oak, mahogany and white.
-The first composite doors came in red, green and black, which weren’t readily available outside of painting.
+The first composite doors came in red, green and black, finishes which weren’t readily available outside of painting, which as mentioned would be prone to chipping or peeling.

 What types of composite doors do you offer?

-Designed to take the place of wooden doors, you’ll find that the range of composites available to you is diverse.
+Designed to take the place of most wooden doors, you’ll find that the range of composites is diverse enough to replace most older doors.

 Front or back doors

-Sharing a large number of designs as wooden doors, you can easily have a composite replace one on the front or back of your home.
+Sharing a large number of designs as wooden doors, a composite can easily replace an existing front or back entrance.

 Stable doors

-For select styles, it is possible to have a stable composite door.
-Both sections have their own locking systems, and can operate separately or as one.
+For select styles, it is possible to have a composite stable door.
+Both sections have their own locking systems, and can fucntion as one or seperately.

 French doors

-Also known as double doors, two composites are fitted within a large single frame and secured with a special locking system.
+Also known as double doors, two composites are can be fitted within a large single frame and secured with the same reliable locking system as a single composite.

 Traditional styles